blawson69/DeckOfIllusions/README.md

 ## Deal

-Typing `!doi deal` in the chat will randomly choose a card from the deck and display the name of the creature(s) for which an illusion is created.
-Due to the limitations of the API, this does not place any tokens on the VTT nor show an image in the chat, it merely tells the name of the creature(s).
+Typing `!doi deal` in the chat with a character token selected will randomly choose a card from the deck and display the name of the creature(s) for which an illusion is created.
+Due to the limitations of the API, this will not place any tokens on the VTT nor show an image in the chat, it merely tells the name of the creature(s).
 The GM will need to select tokens to represent the creature(s) conjured.

 This card will then be removed from the current deck and cannot be redrawn until the deck is reset.